 - Do not forget to get a picture with the two steam boilers which are historical landmarks.

 - This is a Free activity.

 Visit the cafes

-Must see is the Santa Cruz Cathedral Basilica.
-The Santa Cruz Basilica is one of the nine basilicas in Kerala.
-The church is very beautiful and is one of the finest churches in India.
+Fort Kochi is also popular for Santa Cruz Cathedral Basilica.
+Proclaiming its title as a basilica in 1984, the Santa Cruz Basilica is one of the nine basilicas in Kerala.
+The church was originally built by Pope Paul IV in 1558 which was demolished by British and was commissioned to build a new building in 1887.
+It is very beautiful and is one of the finest churches in India.

 Taste the banana chips

 No body leaves Kerala without purchasing and tasting the famous banana chips.
 Banana chips are very crucial part of Kerala vegetarian meal called Sadhya.
 As the state has many banana plantations, it also provides these tasty chips to the world.
 The banana chips come in many different flavours, including salty to spicy chips.

 Bonus things to do

 If you have more time, then I recommend doing one of the below activities.

 - Fort Kochi heritage walk – If you love walking around a city and exploring the local gems, the the Fort Kochi heritage walk is surely for you.